 Making is general not considered a challenge, other families and other people can probably make them without too much of a struggle, but my family and I just aren’t crafty people (how to actually make poi).

-If it needs to look a certain way and serve a certain function I’m not always the best person for the task and poi were a challenge from the start.
-We didn’t have any wool in the house so my Dad gave me coarse rope to make the handles with, and he was pretty reluctant to let me cut up more supermarket bags after going through so many in my earlier attempts.
-At the slightest hint of movement my poi would fall to pieces and fling newspaper everywhere, after multiple attempts they weren’t getting any better or sturdier.
+If it needs to look a certain way and serve a certain function, I’m not always the best person for the task and poi were a challenge from the start.
+Don’t get me wrong I can create all sorts of things, but never anything that needs to resemble something specific or hold up to a particular task.
+We didn’t have any wool in the house so my Dad gave me coarse fiberous rope to make the handles with, which gave me rope burn and left tiny rope fibres in my hands.
+My Dad was also pretty reluctant to let me cut up more supermarket bags after going through so many in my earlier attempts, and then once done, at the slightest hint of movement my poi would fall to pieces and fling newspaper everywhere, after multiple attempts they weren’t getting any better or sturdier.

 Not one to out right admit defeat I conned a classmate into making my poi.
 I’d done my research and found someone who’d already finished theirs so I knew the quality of their work; they’d made usable poi that didn’t fall apart.
 I was going to get top quality (for an 11 year old) poi for minimum input.
 Well that was the plan anyway, but I guess the motivation to do another kids school work isn’t that great when you’re an 11 year old being offered nothing in the way of payment.
 I had no cool toys to give or lend the poi-maker and certainly had no pocket money either, so arrived at school only to find myself poi-less.